BlakeLewis1/final-project/README.md

 ![](Documents/testoutput.PNG)

 Testing for the backend was built into the Jenkins pipeline.
 We run a mvn test which is then displayed in Jenkins logs where it can be checked for any errors.

 Due to time constraints and concern for wasting machine resources the built-in testing for the frontend was not implemented into Jenkins.

-We encountered an issue when it came to implementing automated testing with the front-end application
+We encountered an issue when it came to implementing automated testing with the front-end application as it required human interaction to run the debugger.
+Therefor running the ng test command seems like a waste of resources as automation is the goal of the project.

 ---
 ## Monitoring